VikShepo/picard-navidrome-intergration/README.md

 ## Usage

 ### Connect to Navidrome
-- Use Navidrome → Connect… or open Options → Plugins → Navidrome and press “Test Connection”.
+- Use Navidrome → Connect… or open Options → Plugins → Navidrome and press "Test Connection".
+- **Automatic saving**: Settings are saved automatically when you close the Connect dialog.
+- **Enhanced feedback**: Success messages show your username, error messages provide clear guidance.

 ### Browse your library and create a playlist
 1) Navidrome → Create Playlist from Navidrome Library…